TomJDove/TomJDove/_posts/2023-07-28-Transparency.md

 ---
 layout: post
 title: "Who's Paying Our Pollies?
-A Peak into the Transparency Register"
+A Peak Into the Transparency Register"
 date: 2023-07-28
 categories:
 ---